Martze96/spotimy/README.md

 - clean code (demand)
 - No song visualization (demand)
 <del>- Only input Song or Artist (just learn to pass data in body or smth. stop using this url param) (core) </del>
-- search by trackid (use share song link and grab link from url) (Core)
+- search by trackid (use share song link and grab link from url) (demand)
 - assets to public for Readme (demand)
+- animations when adding a song (demand)